-Shall we have a look at what it's doing on the network?
+That looks healthier, shall we have a look at what it's doing on the network?

-'''

-lsof -Pni

-nothing related to radvd!
+lsof -Pni nothing related to radvd!

-'''

 Apparently it doesn't use IPv6 sockets at all: I don't really believe that, let's have a closer look: